List of Final Destination characters: Wendy Christensen

 Wendy Christensen is the protagonist and visionary of Final Destination 3.
 She is one of the survivors of the Devil's Flight roller coaster crash, and possibly the tenth and final survivor to die.

 Wendy is a photographer and student at McKinley High School, who visits the amusement park for her graduation night, and boards the Devil's Flight roller coaster with her boyfriend Jason Wise, her best friend Carrie Dreyer, and Carrie's boyfriend Kevin Fischer.
-She is considered a control freak among her classmates, and suffers from anxiety, which is evident when they board the ride.
+She is considered a control freak among her classmates, and has anxiety, which is evident when they board the ride.

 Before the ride starts, Wendy has a premonition about the roller coaster's derailment that will kill everyone on board.
 She panics and is escorted off the ride, along with nine other people, witnessing as the derailment occurs moments later; Jason and Carrie are among the casualties, leaving Wendy devastated.
 Several weeks later, she learns about what happened to the Flight 180 explosion and the Route 23 pile-up survivors—realizing that Death is still after the survivors—and sets out with Kevin to save them using the photographs she took that night, which provide clues about the survivors' imminent deaths.

 Wendy's attempts to save the survivors are futile, with the exception of her younger sister Julie Christensen, Ian McKinley, and Kevin himself.
 Ian blames Wendy for his girlfriend Erin Ulmer's death, and confronts her at the local tricentennial fair, where Death skips Wendy after Ian unknowingly saves her by stepping in the place she was supposed to be and he is crushed by a nearby cherry picker.
 It leads Wendy to believe that since the trio have all been skipped they have now cheated Death.

 Five months later, Wendy coincidentally encounters Julie and Kevin on a subway; she has another premonition in which the train derails, and she survives only to be fatally run over by another train.
 When the events from the vision begin to occur in reality, they attempt to stop the train as the screen cuts to black and a derailment sound is heard.
 Wendy's ultimate fate remains ambiguous and has been subject of discussion for years.

-In the alternate version, Wendy does not board the Devil’s Flight roller coaster, she now changed her name to Ming after she denies her gift and was last seen in Vancouver, Canada.
+In the alternate version, Wendy does not board the Devil's Flight roller coaster, she now changed her name to Ming after she denies her gift and was last seen in Vancouver, Canada.

 During the opening credits of The Final Destination, the Train 081 crash involving her possible death is referenced.
 In Final Destination 5, Wendy appears in archive footage in the final credits.